sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 Notice no more messages are being sent, dispite the number of device messages (without an error situation).

 ## Change the reference data so device registration changes are picked up

+Keep the Stream Analytics job running!

+In the Azure portal, navigate to the 'referencedb' resource.

+navigate to the 'Query editor (preview)' tab in the 'referencedb' resource.

+Login using the name and password seen above.

+Check the file 'SQL script.sql' in the folder '02 sqlserver' for the additional registration changes.

+Execute only step 2/2:

+- Add 1 row
+- Remove 1 row
+- Run the test query returning only 4 rows
+- Notice only clients D and E are interested in 'sensor-001' alerts